ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking

-Tropical Cyclones (TCs) are among the most destructive natural phenomena \citep{kerry2003}, causing widespread damage and disruption globally.
+Tropical Cyclones (TCs) are among the most destructive natural phenomena, causing widespread damage and disruption globally \citep{kerry2003}.
 Their formation and development result from complex interactions between the ocean and atmosphere, modulated by large-scale circulation patterns.
-For the development of a TC, several conditions must meet \citep{gray1975,garner2023}: warm sea surface temperatures from which the TC draws energy due to the evaporation, the influence of the Coriolis force along with low wind shear and ample humidity and a pre-existing low-pressure disturbance.
+For the development of a TC, several conditions must occur \citep{gray1975,garner2023}: warm sea surface temperatures from which the TC draws energy due to the evaporation, the influence of the Coriolis force along with low wind shear and ample humidity and a pre-existing low-pressure disturbance.
 Every year, an average of 90 TCs occur worldwide \citep{emanuel_nolan2004}, and climate change is making them stronger and more destructive \citep{elsner2008,mendelsohn2012,sun2017}.
 Owing to their significant socio-economic impacts \citep{wmo2023} and strong sensitivity to climate variability \citep{mueller2024}, the accurate monitoring and prediction of TCs remains a critical challenge in both weather and climate science.

-The accurate detection and tracking of these phenomena in large climate datasets is an active area of research for the climate community \citep{scoccimarro2014,dabhade2021,garner2021,chand2022}.
+Detection and tracking of these phenomena in large climate datasets is an active area of research for the climate community \citep{scoccimarro2014,dabhade2021,garner2021,chand2022}.

 The identification of TCs in such datasets is traditionally performed using deterministic tracking algorithms, or TC trackers \citep{horn2014}, which detect TC structures within gridded climate fields, locate their centers, and link them across time, resulting in TC tracks \citep{bourdin_2022}.
 Specifically, TC tracking schemes comprise two consecutive sub-tasks: \textit{detection} and \textit{linking}.
 The detection task aims to localize TC occurrences across space and time, and is typically highly permissive, as it detects a wide number of false positives and small disturbances.
 Then, the linking task joins previously detected TC occurrences across time based on some physical constraints (e.g., TC eye located in the local minima of mean sea level pressure, maximum TC distance after 6 hours etc.), further removing most of these unwanted detections.